FOSSBOSS/Learning-OpenCV-3_examples/README.md

 Learning OpenCV 3
 ==========
+This the impatently transcribed version of the book examples, and practice problem solving examples, as transcribed by FossBoss.
+The mainline is not out yet, but youre reading the book, "Learning OpenCV3" and transcribing would be a pain.

+This repo should be obsoleted, once the main-line code is actualy posted, but prehaps improvements will present themselves here.

 This is the example code that accompanies Learning OpenCV 3 by Adrian Kaehler and Gary Bradski (9781491937990).